 - Identifying opportunities to better represent Indigenous contributions and history in City-owned landmarks, parks, street names, trails/open spaces and facilities

-Co-develop a framework and process for the future review (UPCOMING)
+Co-develop a framework and process for the future review (COMPLETE)

 Future review of prioritized existing City-owned landmarks, spaces, monuments, markers as well as for evaluating proposals for future installments with a lens of seeking to address systemic racism and the perpetuation of colonialism and in ways that respect and recognize Indigenous peoples, their histories and their contributions in the area.

 Engage the public in opportunities for Indigenous cultural awareness and education about pre-colonial history and current realities of Indigenous peoples in the area.

 Indigenous and Community Consultation - 2022/23 (UPCOMING)